rosmord/finitestate/README.md

 Most regular expression libraries work on character strings, which is somehow a limitation in a number of cases.

 For instance, in some cases, you want to search on a list of structured tokens.
-Some of your criteria might deal with word spellings, others with some grammatical features (plural, part-of-speach, etc...)
+Some of your criteria might deal with word spellings, others with some grammatical features (plural, part-of-speech, etc...)

 It's generally possible to work around those problems by providing a specific textual representation of the document, but one might prefer a more direct approach.